wangonya/wangonya.com/content/blog/js-sort-1.md

 console.log(sorted);
 ```

-Thats it!
-And, incase you're wondering, I used
+That's it!
+And, in case you're wondering, I used
 [this](https://visualgo.net/en/sorting) site to make the visuals.

 In the next part, I'll be going through: